Semantic Search: Do Keywords Still Matter?

 - Bradley: Keywords are not completely worthless, but they now just represent one factor among many.
 Writing “to the keyword” could mean, in a sense, that you can’t see the forest for the trees.

 One crucial aspect of search engine optimization that remains strong is the performance of your cloud-hosted website: the speed at which it populates.
 Nothing delivers your content faster and more reliably than our VPS Hosting.
-Check out one with per-second billing today.
+Check out our VPS hosting price.